New Patients 704-486-8911

 • Can help improve your confidence

-If you want ultra white teeth and have found other teeth whitening methods to be lacking, visit our dental office.
-Our teeth whitening treatment is a great option for patients who have developed stains on their teeth from antibiotics and other medications.
-KOR removes deep stains, leaving you with a brilliant ultra-white smile.
+Visit our dental office if you haven’t had success with other whitening options.
+Our teeth whitening treatment is great for patients who have stains on their teeth from antibiotics and medications.
+KöR can remove deep stains and leave you with brilliant ultra-white teeth.

 Alternatives to Teeth Whitening Procedures